Drug rashes are a side effect of a drug that manifests as a skin reaction.

 Nonallergic drug rashes

 Sometimes a rash develops directly without involving an allergic reaction.
 For example, corticosteroids and lithium may cause a rash that looks like acne, and anticoagulants (blood thinners) may cause bruising when blood leaks under the skin.

 Certain drugs make the skin particularly sensitive to the effects of sunlight or other sources of ultraviolet light (photosensitivity—see Photosensitivity Reactions).
-These drugs include certain antipsychotics, tetracycline, sulfa antibiotics, chlorothiazide, and some artificial sweeteners.
+These drugs include certain antipsychotics, tetracyclines, sulfa antibiotics, chlorothiazide, and some artificial sweeteners.
 No rash appears when the drug is taken, but later exposure to the sun while taking the drug can cause phototoxicity (pain and redness like sunburn) or photoallergy (an allergic reaction that appears only after sun exposure).

 Other important rashes that result from drugs are those that occur in Stevens-Johnson syndrome, toxic epidermal necrolysis, and erythema nodosum.

 Drug rashes vary in severity from mild redness with tiny bumps over a small area to peeling of the entire skin.
 Rashes may appear suddenly within minutes after a person takes a drug, or they may be delayed for hours, days, or even weeks.
 Rashes may cause red, purple, blue, or gray discolouration.
 Some rashes are painful and may cause sores to form in the mouth.

 People with an allergic rash can have hives and/or other allergic symptoms, such as runny nose and watery eyes.
 They also may develop more significant symptoms such as wheezing or dangerously low blood pressure.
 Hives are very itchy, whereas some other drug rashes itch little, if at all.

 - A doctor’s review of all current prescription and over-the-counter drugs